akmiller01/gpt4all-llamaindex-experiment/README.md

 With index:

-The primary factors that have contributed to driving changes in volumes of ODA in the last 10 years are the Millennium Development Goals (MDGs) and increased bilateral aid from major donor countries.
+The factors that have primarily caused the changes in volumes of ODA in the last 10 years can be attributed to a combination of factors.
+Some of these factors include political will, donor commitment, multilateral cooperation, and global economic trends such as inflation and currency fluctuations.
+These factors play a crucial role in determining the direction and rate of change in volumes of ODA over time.
+However, it is important to note that these factors are not mutually exclusive and can often work synergistically to affect overall ODA flows.